-Niche marketing has many advantages including less direct competition and lower sales and marketing costs but there are also major challenges including:
+Niche marketing has many advantages including less direct competition and lower sales and marketing costs.
+However, there are also major challenges that include:

 - A small number of customers/prospects.

 The blunt truth is most marketing is shotgun based.
 That is to try to hit as many targets as possible in the hope a (small) percentage will respond.

 In any market niche, there are insufficient prospects to use a scattergun approach.
 In some cases, there may be less than 200 customers in a niche market, which means mass marketing techniques simply will not work.
 A small number of customers usually results in a low level of opportunities.
 It is therefore essential all potential opportunities are identified, tracked and serviced appropriately.

 Niche marketing tends to be more focused and the cost of each conversion can be relatively high.
 It is important to establish if the returns per customer justify that investment.
 That often means each customer must have a high potential value.

 This leads to another problem, that of being heard.
 In B2B markets a specialist product or service may need to compete for attention in a space dominated by larger suppliers.
 With their brand presence and resources, they may dominate conversations with decision-making teams.

 Profiling And Targeting Potential Customers